Michelleoc/pands-project/README.md

 The diagonals are all 1 (light in colour) because those squares are correlating each variable to itself (so it's a perfect correlation).
-High positive or negative value shows that the features have high correlation, in the iris dataset the petal length and petal width have the highest correlation with a value of 0.96.
+High positive or negative value (values close to 1 or -1) shows that the features have high correlation, in the iris dataset the petal length and petal width have the highest correlation with a value of 0.96.
 On the opposite end, the sepal width and the sepal length have the lowest correlation with a value of -0.11.

 #### Multivariate Conclusion <a name="multivariateconclusion"></a>

+Similar to the univariate analysis, the Pairsplot shows petal length and petal width to be the best combination of features to determine the species of the flower by their measurements alone.
+There is clustering in the Versicolor and Virginica species across all features but less so in the petal length and petal width.

+For the heatmap if there are features that are highly correlated, then training an algorithm with all the features will reduce the accuracy.
+We have some features that are highly correlated, in particular the pairings of Sepal length/Petal length, Petal Width/Petal length and Sepal length/Petal Width.

+Therefore if I was given a new sample of data for the 4 features of the iris flower, I could best predict the species visually by using the Petal Width/Petal length dimensions.
+However the next section will cover how Python can predict the species.

 https://stackabuse.com/ultimate-guide-to-heatmaps-in-seaborn-with-python/
 https://www.kaggle.com/ash316/ml-from-scratch-with-iris